onja-org/w2_bootstrap_layouts_and_components/README.md

 - Explore the [Bootstrap documentation](https://getbootstrap.com/docs/5.3/) and recognize the patterns
 - Try customizing Bootstrap with your own CSS
 - Build your own projects using Bootstrap
-- Learn about other CSS frameworks like Tailwind or Bulma

 **Congratulations on completing the Bootstrap lab!** 🎉